QuaddBox/.github/profile/README.md

 ### Acknowledgments

-Special thanks to the tbDEX discord community and our team members for their valuable contributions to this project.
+Special thanks to the tbDEX discord community for their valuable contributions to this project.

 ---